matan865/Advanced_Gmail/README.md

 npm install express
 ```

 4. Start the server:
-Note: Ensure you're in the initial directory advanced_system_programing/App/src/node.
-if you are in directory advanced_system_programing/App, use:
+in your directory you need to enter these folders.

 ```bash
 cd src/node
 ```